Reggie Clark

-Reggie Boyce Clark (born October 17, 1967) is an American former professional football linebacker who played three seasons for two teams, the Pittsburgh Steelers and Jacksonville Jaguars.
-He went undrafted in the 1991 NFL draft, Clark played college football for the North Carolina Tar Heels football team.
+Reggie Boyce Clark (born October 17, 1967) is an American former professional football player who was a linebacker for three seasons in the National Football League (NFL) for two teams, the Pittsburgh Steelers and Jacksonville Jaguars.
+He went undrafted in the 1991 NFL draft.
+Clark played college football for the North Carolina Tar Heels.

 He went to high school at Providence Day School in Charlotte, North Carolina.